 Switch OFF ice detection.

 Switch OFF the beacon light.

-Use the EFB as we did at the start of the flight to open the passenger and cargo doors, extend the airstairs and enable the chocks ready for deboarding.
+Finally, use the animation panel and AC pump as we did at the start of the flight to open the passenger and cargo doors, and extend the airstairs ready for deboarding.